waelterm/Self-Driving-Car_Udacity/Project 3 - Traffic Sign Classification/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 I trained several models to identify how the hyperparameters would influence the networks performance:
 Each training period lasted 100 epochs, and was evaluated after each epoch.
+The adam optimizer has been used during each of the stages in the training.

 During the first training set, I varied the learning rate and the keeping probability of the dropout layers: